 Riverfront Park

-Riverfront Park was designed for Expo ‘74 and encompasses several points of interest, including SkyRide gondolas that take visitors over Spokane Falls, the country’s largest urban waterfall.
-You won’t want to miss the iconic 155-foot Great Northern Clocktower or the freshly renovated Pavilion that features light shows every weekend and serves as an outdoor concert venue.
+Designed for Expo ‘74, the park encompasses several points of interest, including the Numerica SkyRide gondolas that take visitors over Spokane Falls, the country’s largest urban waterfall.
+You won’t want to miss the iconic 155-foot Great Northern Clocktower or the Pavilion that serves as an outdoor concert venue.

 Riverside State Park

 Located just nine miles from downtown, this vast park has something for every outdoor enthusiast.
 The paved 40-mile Centennial Trail starts here and ends in Coeur d’Alene, Idaho.
-The park has hiking and biking trails, horse trails, and is ORV friendly.
 The Bowl and Pitcher trail follows the Spokane River on an old railroad grade and is great for all skill levels.

 Mount Spokane State Park